bcoles/kasld/docs/bypass-techniques.md

 # KASLR Bypass Techniques

-Survey of techniques an unprivileged process can use to recover the kernel text base — or other layout secrets — across mainstream Linux.
-This docs indexes the entire technique space.
+Survey of techniques a local process — typically unprivileged, but including paths that a container capability or a relaxed configuration unlocks — can use to recover the kernel text base or other layout secrets across mainstream Linux.
+This document indexes the entire technique space.
 Techniques KASLD implements are documented with a link to the component source; everything else points at the canonical reference.